sagnikanupam/dreamcoder/README.md

 ```

 ##### Build the OCaml binaries.
-The repository contains prebuilt OCaml binaries that should run on most Linux-based machines.
-However, to build the OCaml binaries from scratch, you can run the following from the root of the repo.
+To build the OCaml binaries from scratch, you can run the following from the root of the repo.
+Tested on Ubuntu 18.04 and OS X 12.3 (M1).
-1. Install Opam.
+1. Install Opam. (e.g. https://opam.ocaml.org/doc/Install.html)
 ```
 sudo apt install opam
 ```